paramraghavan/sparksql-awsglue/README.md

 # Apache Spark ?
-[Apache Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html) has two main components - a driver and multiple Executors, each of these run in their own JVM.
+[Apache Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html) has two main components - single driver and multiple Executors, each of these run in their own JVM.
 Driver is idle waiting for requests for executor tasks, Executor usually run in itʼs own JVM.
 Each executor has slots, these process tasks send by the Driver to the executor.
 Slots run in their own threads.

 - the Driver must  decide how to partition the data so that it can be distributed for parallel processing